Open: 6 am-11 pm daily

 Doermer Kids' Canal

 The Doermer Kids' Canal is a popular draw for both the very young and old alike.
-The Doermer Kids' Canal has been turned off for the season.
-Check back in the spring for opening information.
+The Doermer Kids' Canal has been turned off for the season and will re-open at a later date.

 Rental Opportunities in Promenade Park

 At Promenade Park there are 3 Ping Pong Tables, 2 Cornhole games and 1 Foosball table for your enjoyment!

 Trubble Riverside Cafe' Hours